jteng2/CSE-403-RecipeCart/reports/wk8_report.md

 ### Last week's goals

 As a whole, implement CI to automatically run a collection of unit tests on each commit.
-- Back-end (Devi, Charles, Jason):  Implement connection to Mongo.
-Implement communication between frontend and backend.
-Implement more use cases.
-Write any more needed tests for each.
+- Back-end (Devi, Charles, Jason): Get the backend to communicate with a Mongo database.
+Implement a use case.
+Write tests that covers that use case (and stuff it depends on).
-- Front-end (Caleb, Ricky): Get the add recipe feature working.
-Build components such as the saved recipes/search result recipe cards and the account info component.
-Write more tests for the components we have and the components we plan to build.
-Get user tracking throughout the website working.
+- Front-end (Caleb, Ricky): Finalize user authentication and tracking througout website.
+Fully functional components.
+Display dynamic data from backend.
 - UI design (Devi, Charles, Jason):

 ### Progress and Issues